 Bangalow & Byron Hinterland

-Bangalow is Byron Bay's better restaurant town β less crowded, more local.
-Harvest Restaurant is outstanding.
+Bangalow is Byron Bay's better restaurant town — less crowded, more local.
+Harvest Restaurant at Newrybar is outstanding.
+Bangalow Farmers Market (Thursday).
 Stay here if you want peace with easy beach access.

 Byron Bay

-Lighthouse walk, The Pass, Wategos Beach, Main Beach.
-Spend 2 nights.
-Then either drive further south into NSW or return north via a different inland route.
+Cape Byron Lighthouse walk (Australia's most easterly point), The Pass surf break, Wategos Beach, Main Beach.
+Spend 2 nights minimum.
+Then either drive further south into NSW or return north via the inland hinterland route.

-- Lismore β Surprising arts scene, Rainforest Discovery Centre.
-Underrated city stop on the return.
+- Lismore — Surprising arts scene, Rainforest Discovery Centre.
+Underrated city stop on the return north.

 The drive inland to the Granite Belt is one of Queensland's most rewarding and least-visited road trips.
-From Brisbane, head south-west through Ipswich and Warwick β a beautiful drive through the agricultural Darling Downs β and up onto the Southern Downs plateau where the altitude, the granite landscape and the wine scene create something unlike anywhere else in Queensland.
+From Brisbane, head south-west through Ipswich and Warwick — a beautiful drive through the Darling Downs — and up onto the Southern Downs plateau at 900m altitude where the granite landscape and the wine scene create something unlike anywhere else in Queensland.

 Brisbane